Dress up some Coke bottles with this fun Santa and elves gift! Makes a perfect gift idea for a neighbor; easy to make with this free template.

 Don’t forget the pom poms!

-I'm ready to gift my Share-a-Coke bottles to my mother.
-I can't wait to see what she thinks!
-I hope you'll order some Share-a-Coke bottles for a special person in your life and make these costumes, too.
+I’m ready to give my Santa and elves gift to my mother.
+I can’t wait to see what she thinks!
+I hope you’ll order some Share-a-Coke bottles for a special person in your life and make these costumes, too.